 Need Help?
 Give us a call.

 Intuit merchant services fly a bit under the radar.
 Sure, every small business owner knows of Intuit thanks to their nearly ubiquitous accounting software, QuickBooks.
 But what you might not know is that Intuit also offers a suite of merchant services to help small business owners manage transactions.
 In fact, Intuit took their dexterity for small business finances and applied it with equal skill to their QuickBooks merchant services products—which include QuickBooks Payments and QuickBooks Point of Sale (POS).

-From their affordable processing fees to their accessible merchant center, Intuit merchant services offers top-tier payment processing to small businesses like yours.
-And because they know that the most important thing a business owner can have is options, Intuit merchant services comes in multiple different versions for you to choose from.
+From their affordable processing fees to their accessible merchant center, Intuit merchant services offer top-tier payment and transaction management operations to small businesses like yours.
+And because they know that the most important thing a business owner can have is options, Intuit merchant services come in multiple versions for you to choose from.

-Before we cover the details on all the various iterations of Intuit merchant services, let’s cover one crucial caveat: For your business to access any version of Quickbooks Payments, it will need an account with the corresponding version of QuickBooks accounting software.
+Before we cover the details on all the various iterations of Intuit merchant services, let’s cover a one crucial caveat: For your business to access any version of QuickBooks Payments or POS, it will need an account with the corresponding version of QuickBooks accounting software.

-You’ll need a QuickBooks Online account to access QuickBooks Online Payments, and you’ll need a QuickBooks Desktop account to access either of the two QuickBooks Desktop Payments.
+You’ll need a QuickBooks Online account to access QuickBooks Online Payments, and you’ll need a QuickBooks Desktop account to access either of the two QuickBooks Desktop Payments, or the POS interface.

 No matter which of the following three versions of QuickBooks merchant services you end up choosing for your business, you’ll have access to the Merchant Center Intuit created for their small business customers.